Luk4sWorld/twitch-counter/README.md

    * command: optional! the command that increases the counter, default: `!count`
    * text: optional! the text around the counter value, default: `Counter: {value}`
    * perm: optional! the permission level needed to increase the counter, default: `1`
+   * cooldown: optional! the time in milliseconds until next command is accepted, default: `2000` ms
 3. refresh your browser source to reset counter

 #### Permission values